Is Now A Good Time To Refinance?

 The best time to refinance depends on the person.
 Factors like your individual circumstances, financial situation, and current mortgage rates should inform your decision.

-In addition, a refinance can be financially helpful.
 If you have a large expense or emergency cost to cover, you can apply for a cash-out refinance.
 This essentially allows you to tap into your property’s equity to cover said costly expense.
 For instance, you may have a home improvement project to complete or education costs for your child.

 Some homeowners use their refinancing as an opportunity to consolidate their debt as well.

 Again, circumstances vary.
 The best time to refinance a home will depend on your situation.
 If you want to find a “good time” to refinance, look for a time with the most financial benefits.
 Refinancing can be the right move when it provides you with savings in the present and long run.
 Furthermore, it should accommodate your financial situation in the near future and allow you to comfortably cover closing costs or repayment.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 There are eligibility requirements if you want to refinance your mortgage.
 These requirements will vary based on the lender you work with.
 However, you can expect every lender to use the same information during the approval process.
 You will have to provide them with details about your income, credit score, assets, debt and more.

 Here are some of the refinance requirements you may need to meet while applying: